 The first full-length book on Lynne Ramsay’s movies

-From the script to the final edit, find out how Lynne Ramsay achieved the complete sensory overload and immersion of You Were Never Really Here from the people who made it with this book*.
+From the script to the final edit, find out how Lynne Ramsay achieved the complete sensory overload and immersion in her movie You Were Never Really Here from the people who made it with this book*.

 A fantastic ebook on You Were Never Really Here